 openclaw/openclaw:latest

-n8n also deploys via Docker, but involves more configuration—database setup, environment variables, and persistent storage:
+n8n also uses Docker, but it needs more setup โ database configuration, environment variables, and persistent storage:

 docker run -d \